-To strengthen Australian-Arab relations by advancing areas of shared political, economic and social interest and building a greater appreciation of each other's cultures and values.
+To broaden and strengthen Australian-Arab relations by advancing areas of shared political, economic and social interest and building a greater appreciation of each other's cultures and values.

-- build on the success of the CAAR Flagship programs;
+- build on the success of the CAAR Flagship programs: CAAR Speakers, CAAR Visitors, CAAR Exchanges and Women in Leadership

-- ensure that the CAAR grants program aligns with the Department of Foreign Affairs and Trade's Public Diplomacy agenda and regional priorities, and the CAAR's Strategic Plan; and
+- ensure that the CAAR grants program aligns with the Department of Foreign Affairs and Trade's Public Diplomacy strategy and regional priorities, and the CAAR's 2016-2020 Strategic Plan; and

 - develop a full calendar year of effective and engaging CAAR projects that recognise important regional/bilateral events or anniversaries.